 The corporation may reduce the amount of interest income by any applicable amortizable bond premium or interest paid to purchase or hold these federal, state, or municipal government obligations.
-For Wisconsin purposes, neither the amortizable bond premium nor the related interest expenses are deductible by the shareholders since this federal, state, and municipal government interest isn't taxable to them.

-- Line 2.
-Wisconsin Apportionment Percentage If the tax-option (S) corporation is not using apportionment, enter "100.0000%" on line 2 and check the 100% apportionment box.
+For Wisconsin purposes, neither the amortizable bond premium nor the related interest expenses are deductible by the shareholders since this federal, state, and municipal government interest isn't taxable to them. ■ Line 2.
+Wisconsin Apportionment Percentage - If the tax-option (S) corporation is not using apportionment, enter "100.0000%" on line 2 and check the100% apportionment box.
 If the corporation is using apportionment, enter the apportionment percentage from Form A-1, Wisconsin Apportionment Data for Single Factor Formulas, or Form A-2, Apportionment Data for Multiple Factor Formulas, as appropriate.
-If you are using a special apportionment formula on Form A-2, check the designated space next to line 2. - Line 3.
-Interest Income Attributable to Wisconsin Multiply the amount on line 1 by the percentage on line 2.
+If you are using a special apportionment formula on Form A-2, check the designated space next to line 2.
+If using separate accounting, check the designated space next to line 2.

+■ Line 3.
+Interest Income Attributable to Wisconsin - Multiply the amount on line 1 by the percentage on line 2.
 Nonunitary, multistate corporations should enter the amount of federal, state, and municipal government interest attributable to Wisconsin as determined under the separate accounting method.